whyredfire/pixelos-blog/blog/2026-08-04-April-Update.md

 As always, detailed changelogs can be found on our [changelogs page](https://blog.pixelos.net/changelogs).

 ## Changes
-- Added permissions for Google Dialer call recording support.
-If it was not working previously, it should now function properly.
+- Google Dialer call recording should now work properly for users who previously had issues with it.
-- Added a flashlight brightness slider, allowing users to control flashlight strength on supported devices.
-Hold the flashlight tile in Quick Settings to access it.
+- Flashlight brightness slider has been brought back on supported devices, giving control over flashlight strength.
+You can access it from Quick Settings
-- Fixed an issue on some under-display fingerprint sensor devices where the footer button would overlap with the fingerprint sensor area.
-The button has been removed in favor of a small text indicator on the left side.
+- We added an overlay to fix footer button overlap on devices with low-positioned under-display fingerprint sensor.
-- Fixed an issue where the Wi-Fi tile in Quick Settings was incorrectly showing Mobile Data information.
+- The Wi-Fi tile no longer incorrectly shows Mobile Data information.
-- Fixed miscellaneous crashes and included various other minor improvements.
+- We’ve also fixed a few miscellaneous crashes and included other minor improvements across the system.

 ## Support our work